Userscript to hide YouTube comments and suggestions

 With the script enabled, comments and suggestions will be hidden by default.

-You can make them visible by clicking the button Show and scrolling a little.
+You can make them visible by clicking the respective buttons “C” for comments and “S” for suggested videos.
+If either doesn’t appear immediately after clicking the respective button, try scrolling a little.

 Userscript to hide YouTube comments

-You can enable the script for comments and suggestions separately using the variables enableForSuggestions and enableForComments at the very top.
+You can enable/disable the automatic hiding and button for comments and suggestions respectively using the variables enableForSuggestions and enableForComments at the very top.

-You can also easily modify the texts on the buttons.
+You can also easily modify the button texts.
 Change the values of the text variables in the buttonConfig dictionary accordingly.
-If you don’t know what that means: you’ll want to change "Hide" and "Show" in the buttonConfig line.
-Note the quotation marks and capital “H” and “S”.
+If you don’t know what that means: you’ll want to change "C" and "S" below the buttonConfig line.

 Finally, you can adapt the style of the buttons using the buttonStyle variable.